Lunreth/Lunreth/README.md

 - 🌱 Currently working as `Graphic Designer` to generate PLT files later used in `laser cutting and engraving` machine
 - 🎓 Also learning `Python` to use numerical algorithms that solve `mechanical engineering` problems.
 - 💞️ I have some experience modding games based on `Source Engine and Unreal Engine` (C++ / C# / Java / PHP / MySQL)
-- 📫 Feel free to send an `e-mail` if you have a job opportunity for me
+- 📫 Feel free to contact me if you have a job opportunity for me

 <!--- - 👀 I’m interested in --->